Riblja Čorba: Mid 1980s: The crisis and decline in popularity, lineup change and comeback

 The band's sixth studio album, Istina (The Truth), was released in 1985.
 Prior to album release, the band promoted it on their performance in the club Kulušić in Zagreb.
 The album was produced by McCoy, and recorded by Ratko Ostojić and Goran Vejvoda.
 Goran Bregović returned the guest appearance by singing with Đorđević in the song "Disko mišić" ("Disco Muscle").
 As Jugoton refused to release the songs "Snage opozicije" ("Opposition Forces"), "Pogledaj dom svoj, anđele" ("Look Homeward, Angel"), "'Alo" ("Hello") and "Dvorska budala" ("Jester") because of their political-related lyrics, the band signed back with PGP-RTB, which refused to release only "Snage opozicije".
 After most of the newspapers published the lyrics of "Snage opozicije", the band gave up the idea to release it as a self-released single.
 (The song remained unreleased until 1997, when it appeared on the compilation album Treći srpski ustanak.)
-However, Đorđević had to replace the lyrics "S planine šakal zavija, tamo je Jugoslavija" ("A jackal is howling from the mountain, over there is Yugoslavia") from the song "'Alo" with "Ja iz dalekih predela posmatram tuđa nedela" ("From the faraway lands I'm watching their misdeeds").
+However, Đorđević had to alter the "'Alo" lyrics, replacing "S planine šakal zavija, tamo je Jugoslavija" ("A jackal is howling from the mountain, over there is Yugoslavia") with "Ja iz dalekih predela posmatram tuđa nedela" ("From the faraway lands I'm watching their misdeeds").
 Although after Večeras vas zabavljaju muzičari koji piju many critics claimed that Riblja Čorba belongs to the past, Istina was praised by both fans and critics.
 It represented the band's triumphant comeback, mostly thanks to the song "Pogledaj dom svoj, anđele", and is often considered Riblja Čorba's magnum opus.
 On the Bosnian winter tour that followed the album release and featured concerts in small town Bileća and villages Donja Mahala, Matuzići and Tišina, the former YU Grupa bass guitarist Žika Jelić replaced Aleksić, who was not able to perform due to illness.
 At the time, Jelić was 42, Đorević was 32, and Čuturilo was 22.
 In May, the band held a successful concert in Belgrade Sports Hall, and Đorđević released his first book of poems entitled Ravnodušan prema plaču (Apathetic towards Crying).
 In a month, 10,000 copies of the book were sold.